saikz72/SupportQ/README.md

 ### App Evaluation
 - **Category:** Education
 - **Mobile:** This app would provide mobile first experience and it would work exactly as expected in a website too.
-- **Story:** An app that allows student enrolled in a particular course to post, answer and discuss about course related material.
+- **Story:** An app that allows student enrolled in a particular course to question, answer and discuss about course related material.
 - **Market:** Every student enroll in the course will be able to enjoy the full content that the app has to offer.
 - **Habit:** User can make the best of the app by posting any question related to the course at any time.
 When their concerns are address, they will recieve a push notificaion to check out the response in the app.
 - **Scope:** The app would start out by allowing students registered in the same course only to interact but could potentialy be expanded to allow any course to be in the app so that students will get to have all their courses in the app.